sabrydawood/Nsfw-filter/README.md

 ## Setting up your project

-First, you'll need to install NSFAI via NPM.
+First, you'll need to install virus-nsfw via NPM.
 Use the `--save-dev` flag, so it gets saved into your `package.json` file.

 ```
 npm install --save-dev virus-nsfw